Golang-Tanzania/mpesa/CONTRIBUTING.md

 Code of Conduct
 ---------------

-GoPesa is committed to providing a welcoming and inclusive environment for all contributors.
+Mpesa is committed to providing a welcoming and inclusive environment for all contributors.
 Please read and follow our [Code of Conduct](https://chat.openai.com/CODE_OF_CONDUCT.md).

 License
 -------